 In pursuit of this the Group is committed to:

-The board of directors delegate the day to day management of tax affairs to the Finance Director (who is also Senior Accounting Officer), Head of Operations and the Operations and Service Director.
+The board of directors delegate the day to day management of tax affairs to the Finance Director (who is also Senior Accounting Officer), the Business Improvement Director and Operations and Service Director.
 These individuals have clearly defined roles and responsibilities which are set out in the Group’s internal finance manual.
 All directors and employees who undertake any part of the tax calculation and payment processes must adhere to this document and are required to sign it to confirm their understanding after any update has been made, which is a minimum of once per year.

 Only those named in this document are authorised to make decisions and sign filings and other documents in relation to the Group’s tax affairs.
 There is a process to ensure that decisions are taken at appropriate levels across the Group and at a Company level.
 Any changes to individuals and their responsibilities would require Board approval.
 The Board has overall governance of the Groups tax affairs.